Your job impacts your everyday life in a profound way. If you work in a dangerous field, your job impacts your life even more.

 Depending on the extent of the perils of your job, you may be declined automatically or quoted astronomically high premiums if you apply for a traditional life insurance policy.

-Another route is to pursue a no exam policy with minimal questions on the application.
-These policies tend to be more expensive that medically underwritten exams, but they may be the best solution with your high-risk job,
+Another route is to pursue a no-exam policy with minimal questions on the application.
+These policies tend to be more expensive than medically underwritten exams, but they may be the best solution for your high-risk job,

 Get quotes on a number of policy options to decide which option you select.